nickdibartolo1/Project-1-MLB-Player-Info-website/README.md

 Then their stats will appear by Player ID
 When you enter a player who is neither a hitter or a pitcher Then the result will not show by Player ID

+The site is compatible with most devices.
+The code automatically keeps the stats and information up to date.